Process-Informed Forecasting of Complex Thermal Dynamics in Pharmaceutical Manufacturing: Results and Discussion

 \subsection{Robustness Analysis}

-We have conducted a robustness analysis to assess the models' reliability under realistic operational conditions.
-We have first evaluated model robustness to input-only noisy sensor readings.
-Figure \ref{fig:robust} shows the performance degradation of the best performing model from each family at 30,000 parameters as a function of increasing input noise.
-The results identify the cKAN model as the most resilient with the lowest RMSE across the noisy spectrum.
-KAN and MLP also demonstrate strong robustness.
-While KAN and MLP also demonstrate strong robustness, architectures such as LEM and Transformer with PI priors are more sensitive to input perturbation.
+We conducted a robustness analysis to assess the models' reliability under realistic operational conditions.
+We first evaluated the model's robustness to noisy sensor readings with only input noise.
+Figure \ref{fig:robust} shows the performance degradation of the best-performing model from each family at 30,000 parameters as a function of increasing input noise.
+The results identify the cKAN model as the most resilient, maintaining the lowest RMSE across the noisy spectrum.
+The noise robustness of cKAN relative to standard KAN can be attributed to the properties of its Chebyshev polynomial basis functions, which are globally defined and orthogonal, in contrast to the locally-supported B-splines of standard KAN.
+Combined with the $\tanh$ input normalization, this orthogonality acts as a natural low-pass filter, distributing the influence of any perturbation across the entire function approximation and suppressing high-frequency noise.
+Furthermore, we assessed physical plausibility under noise using the Physical Violation Rate (PVR) and Max Overshoot (MO) metrics.
+As shown in Table \ref{tab:noise_input_0600}, PIF models exhibit superior adherence to thermodynamic constraints compared to data-driven baselines, confirming that the prior acts as a structural anchor even under severe perturbation.
+While KAN and MLP also demonstrate strong robustness, architectures such as LEM and Transformer with PI priors are more sensitive to input perturbations.
 Table \ref{tab:noise_input_0600} provides a detailed numerical breakdown at a plausible industrial environment level of noise $(\sigma=0.6)$ \cite{kim2015}, confirming that cKAN not only has a low average error (RMSE) but also excels at capturing the system's rate of change (Gradient Error).